aknandi/disaggregation/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Version 0.1.1 was accepted but subsequently failed a single build (r-devel-windows-ix86+x86_64-gcc8).
+These errors have now been fixed, details below.
+The version is now 0.1.2

+  In tests, prepare_data function explicity only builds mesh if not on CRAN (if(identical(Sys.getenv("NOT_CRAN"), "true")))
+  Affects: test-fit-model, test-plotting, test-predict-model

 * Version 0.1.0 was accepted but subsequently failed some builds.
 These errors have now been fixed, details below.
 The version is now 0.1.1

   disaggregation.cpp:207:18: warning: explicitly assigning value of variable of type 'vector<Type>' to itself [-Wself-assign-overloaded]